MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

   * add card modal
-    * change category to dropdown
-    * update handling value for toggle and favorite button
-    * 'clicking add' also adds the favorite, to do, category, and title mutations from modal
-    * clicking cancel in add card modal should close the modal
-    * youtube card should display title, not youtube card channel video title
     * updating title updates card
   * create an admin page for deployment
   * layout